zetanumbers/posts/myosotis.md

 closure's lifetime.
 See prototyped `JoinGuardScoped` in leak-playground [docs](https://zetanumbers.github.io/leak-playground/leak_playground/) and [repo](https://github.com/zetanumbers/leak-playground).
 There's no proposed `Leak` trait, so conditions are enforced manually.
-It works and does not when needed, but I'm not sure without an actual proof.
+The doctest code behaves as intended , but I have no proof it is 100% valid.

-One other decision to be made about handling a panic during a drop of a `!Leak` value.
-Panic in this case could indicate a failure of a drop implementation, thus state of borrowed values might remain invalid according to the type invariant.
-It should be safe to make some type `!Leak` with dummy types, so we cannot put a requirement prohibiting panic within drop for `!Leak` types.
-This leaves us with abort on a drop panic, which would propagate to any type containing `!Leak` value too.
-Still, interactions with generic `T: ?Leak` types remain unclear as to dynamically differentiate between `Leak` and `!Leak` types or not.
+One other consequence would be that if a drop of a `!Leak` object panics it should be safe to use the *refered to* object, basically meaning that panic or unwind is a valid exit path from the drop implementation.
+If `!Leak` type invalidates some safe type invariant of a borrowed object, then even if the drop implementation panics, it should restore this invariant, maybe even by replacing the borrowed value with a default or an empty value or with a good old manual `std::process::abort`.
+If designed otherwise the code should abort on a panic from a drop of `!Leak` value.
+So **you would have to be careful with panics too**.
+This also applies to any other destructor.

-On the other side any safety invariant violation could only be caused by unsafe code, so we can retain old behavior of drop and define the drop panic of `!Leak` types to being a valid cleanup, assuming inner fields are dropped too after that or abort happened, so **you would have to be careful with panics too**.
-In this case you can manually abort on panic.
-This also relates to any other destructor too.
+#### Internally Unleak coroutines

 Consider one other example from [leak-playground](https://zetanumbers.github.io/leak-playground/leak_playground/):